jettymx/jetty-infosite/en/servicio-corporativo.md

       <div class="row">
         <div class="col-md-6" data-aos="fade-left" data-aos-easing="ease-out-sine" data-aos-duration="500">
           <h1>We take your team <br><span class="titleBold">safe and on time!</span></h1>
-          <p class="lead">At Jetty we adapt to the needs of your company under different modalities, to achieve the best results.</p>
+          <p class="lead">At Jetty we adapt to the needs of your company under different modalities to achieve the best results.</p>
           <button type="button" class="btn-green hvr-shadow" data-toggle="modal" data-target="#myModal">
             More information
           </button>